biocompibens/phenexplain/README.md

 The preceding command should produce a subdirectory in the `runs` directory, containing backups of the network called `network-snapshot-xxx.pkl`.
 Use one of these snapshots with Phenexplain to explore transitions between classes.

 * Get the indices of the available classes:
-`python phenexplain.py DATASET -w snapshot -l`
+`python phenexplain.py DATASET -w snapshot.pkl -l`
 * Generate videos of transitions between class 0 and class 1 in 20 steps, for 5 examples:
-`python phenexplain.py DATASET -w snapshot -t 0,1 -n 5 -s 20 -o video.avi`
+`python phenexplain.py DATASET -w snapshot.pkl -t 0,1 -n 5 -s 20 -o video.avi`

 ## Licence